About Craniosacral Therapy

 £50 per session.

 Payment by bank transfer – details on request.

 You remain fully clothed throughout.
 Please wear comfortable, loose clothing.

-I trained and practiced as a Registered Nurse from 1983-1992 in Edinburgh, Newcastle and London.
 After completing my dance training in 1993, I explored ways of moving that enabled a relaxed sense within the body, together with the integration of the physical and emotional body.
 This included Alexander, Feldenkrais and Klein techniques and Scaravelli yoga.
 All these techniques are concerned with developing detailed anatomical knowledge and/or clarity of awareness of body alignment as well as maintaining a relaxed body.
 I qualified as a biodynamic craniosacral therapist in 2002 after training at the Karuna Institute in Devon with Franklyn Sills and have been practising since then.
 I completed a Certificate in Counselling Skills in 2011.
 This course focused on the person-centred approach of psychologist Carl Rogers, which believes in people’s potential and ability to make the right choices for themselves.
 It includes being open to experience, being trusting and trustworthy, being curious about the world, being creative and compassionate.

 If you would like further information or to book an appointment please click here.